solidi/learning-notes/mentoring/writing-ideas.md

   1. Investor attitude and pointing those to resources books, podcasts, etc.
   1. Trying to stay technical is futile, invest in meta and reading.
   1. COPs, COAs, and the three powers, partnerships.
-  1. Stews and sleepless nights.
+  1. Stews, optionality, and sleepless nights.
   1. Trust, respect, having their back.
   1. No surprises.
   1. The final frontier are people and soft skills.